Property Tax Deduction Strategies Under the New Tax Law

 For example, you might have paid your spring property tax installment in advance in December before the current year ended.
 This would increase the amount of property tax you paid during the year ending in December and increase the amount of your deduction for that tax year.

 Hordes of taxpayers attempted to do this in late 2017 when the tax law change was looming in January 2018.
 They wanted to claim their property tax deduction without limit for the 2017 tax year.
-This prompted the IRS to issue a ruling that these taxes would only be deductible if they had already been assessed by the tax authority.
+This prompted the IRS to issue a ruling that these taxes would only be deductible going forward if they had already been assessed by the tax authority.